Temescal Valley, California

-Temescal Valley (Temescal, Spanish for "sweat lodge") is a census-designated place in Riverside County, California.
+Temescal Valley (Temescal, Spanish for "sweat lodge") is a census-designated place in the Inland Empire region of Riverside County, California.
 Temescal Valley sits at an elevation of 1138 ft.
 The 2020 United States census reported Temescal Valley's population was 26,232.

 History

 Rancho Temescal

 Temescal Valley takes its name from the Rancho Temescal established by Leandro Serrano.
 Serrano received the written permission of the priest of the Mission San Luis Rey de Francia, or of the military commander of San Diego, to occupy the five square league Rancho Temescal on land belonging to Mission of San Luis Rey.
 He took possession in about 1818 or 1819 under a grant given by Governor José María de Echeandía to Leandro Serrano.
 The Serrano Boulder (California Historical Landmark (#185), marks the site of the first house erected by Leandro Serrano about May 1824.
-The grant extended along the Temescal Valley south of present day Corona and encompassed El Cerrito and Lee Lake.
+The grant extended along the Temescal Valley south of present-day Corona and encompassed El Cerrito and Lee Lake.
 The Serrano family held the land until they lost the court case validating their title to the land in 1866.
-Meanwhile squatters settled on the land in anticipation of this result in 1855.
+Meanwhile, squatters settled on the land in anticipation of this result in 1855.

 Temescal

 Temescal Station and Settlement

 In 1857, the Temescal Station of the Butterfield Overland Mail stage line was established five miles north of the Temescal Hot Springs, ten miles north of Rancho La Laguna station and twenty miles south of the Chino Rancho station.
 The Temescal Overland station was "at the foot of the Temescal hills, a splendid place to camp, wood and water plenty, and protected from the winds."
 Around this location the settlement of Temescal grew over the next few decades.
 By 1860, Greenwade's Place in Temescal Canyon, 3 miles north of the stage station, was a polling place for southwestern San Bernardino County.
-It was a Post Office from February 12 until November 12, 1861 when the American Civil War shut down the Butterfield stage operations.
+It was a Post Office from February 12 until November 12, 1861, when the American Civil War shut down the Butterfield stage operations.

 In 1866, the Temescal School District was organized, the fifth in San Bernardino County.
 Its school house was built under a huge sycamore tree and served until 1889, when a new building took its place in the early 1900s.
 During the 1870s, orchards and bee hives began to replace cattle and sheep ranching.
 The bees were first brought into the valley in the early seventies and became an important source of income in the valley.
 From October 29, 1874, Temescal again had its own post office.